Mild altitude sickness or acute mountain sickness:

 1. Descend to Lower Altitude

-- For mild symptoms, the person may be able to stay at current altitude to see if his or her body adjusts.
-If symptoms get worse, the person should go down to a lower altitude.
+- For mild acute mountain sickness, the person may be able to stay at current altitude to see if their body adjusts.
+If symptoms don’t get better in 24 to 48 hours or if they get worse, the person should go down to a lower altitude and seek immediate medical care.

 - Even if symptoms are mild, the person should not go any higher in altitude until symptoms are completely gone.